JulieMontoya/Random_Beeb_Stuff/yson/language_ref.md

 This relation is TRUE if the value of A is greater than or equal to the value of B.

+After any of these tests, the special variable `_` will contain **A** -- the value that was on the left-hand side of the comparison -- in either the `THEN` clause if this is executed, or the next test otherwise.

 .........!.........!.........!.........!.........!.........!.........!.........!

 ### GT : Greater Than